-Since 2000, Fannie Mae has been backing eligible mortgages for acquiring or refinancing MHCs.^{xxiv} In 2019, Fannie Mae adopted additional pricing incentives for borrowers with new mortgages who are willing to implement the GSE's Tenant Site Lease Protections (TSLPs)^{xxv} during the loan term.
+Since 2000, Fannie Mae has been backing eligible mortgages for acquiring or refinancing MHCs.
+XXIV In 2019, Fannie Mae adopted additional pricing incentives for borrowers with new mortgages who are willing to implement the GSE's Tenant Site Lease Protections (TSLPs) XXIV during the loan term.
 These protections may be incorporated into new or amended land leases or rules and regulations that are included by reference into land leases.
 Fannie Mae's TSLP program offers borrowers at least a 15-basis point discount and up to \$10,000 toward reimbursement of third-party costs in exchange for enacting a set of tenant protections in at least 50% of a MHC's land leases.

-Freddie Mac, another GSE regulated by the FHFA, offered pricing discounts to borrowers who commit to TSLPs on all owner-occupied pad sites through September 13, 2021, when it revised its MHC policies to require including TSLPs on all Freddie Mac-backed MHC mortgages.^{xxvi}
+Freddie Mac, another GSE regulated by the FHFA, offered pricing discounts to borrowers who commit to TSLPs on all owner-occupied pad sites through September 13, 2021, when it revised its MHC policies to require including TSLPs on all Freddie Mac-backed MHC mortgages. xvi

 Under the DTS rule, these TSLPs include a 5-day grace period for late rent payments, 30-day written notice of rent increases, and a one-year renewable term for the land lease.
 In most major metropolitan areas, the industry standard is a 12-month initial term, and then the lease goes into month-to-month status, so this lease-term requirement is not seen as a barrier to the adoption of GSE MHC tenant protections.
-These protections also give MHC tenants the following rights: sell a manufactured home without having to move it out of the MHC; sublease a manufactured home or assign the site lease to a buyer, provided the buyer meets the minimum MHC rules and regulations and credit rating required for financing; post "for sale" signs on a manufactured home in place within 45 days after eviction; and receive at least 60 days' notice of any planned sale or closure of the MHC.
+These protections also give MHC tenants the following rights: sell a manufactured home without having to move it out of the MHC; sublease a manufactured home or assign the site lease to a buyer, provided the buyer meets the minimum MHC rules and regulations and credit rating required for financing; post "for sale" signs on a manufactured home, provided the signage complies with the MHC's rules and regulations; sell the manufactured home in place within 45 days after eviction; and receive at least 60 days' notice of any planned sale or closure of the MHC.